querkmachine/beeps.website/src/about/name.md

 title: My name is beeps
 ---

 I go by the name beeps.
-It's short, to the point, and I like it.
+It's short, it's to the point, and I like it.

-It's a shortened version 'batbeeps', one of my online usernames, so a handful of people have been calling me it for years already!

 I tend to write beeps entirely in lowercase, but [this is just an aesthetic preference](https://tweets.beeps.website/1592264839778340864/) and I don't really mind how it's capitalised.
+It originated as a shortened version of 'batbeeps', one of my online usernames, so a handful of people have been calling me it for years already!

-For contexts that demand [a 'human' name]({{ '/about/nonhuman/' | url }}), I go by Kim Grey.
+For places that [incorrectly assume that names must come in at least two parts](https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/), I go by Kim Grey or beeps Grey.

-My legal name is Kimberly, which I don't intend to change it at this time, however I'd prefer people use beeps or Kim, as [I don't tend to use a feminine-coded name]({{ '/about/gender/' | url }}) where possible.
+My legal name is Kimberly.
+I don't intend to change it at this time, however I'd prefer people use beeps or Kim, as [I don't tend to use a feminine-coded name]({{ '/about/gender/' | url }}) where possible.

 ## Other names

-I've recently started using a 'designation' in contexts related to [my robot identity]({{ '/about/nonhuman/' | url }}): B47&zwj;-&zwj;R0.

-In some contexts I may go by Ash or Emy, the names of [my fursonas]({{ '/about/furry/' | url }}).
+In contexts relating to the furry fandom, I may additionally go by Ash or Emy, the names of [my fursonas]({{ '/about/furry/' | url }}).

+In contexts related to [my robot identity]({{ '/about/nonhuman/' | url }}), I can use the designation B47&zwj;-&zwj;R0.

-When referred to in combination with [Olive]({{ '/about/olive/' | url }}), we go by the collective name of The Software Bundle.
+When referred to in combination with [Olive]({{ '/about/olive/' | url }}) and other headmates, we go by the collective name of The Software Bundle.